0SliverBullet/EVRP-TW-SPD/Adapt-CMSA-STD/README.md

 **TODO List:**

-- [ ] random number generator should be optimized
+- [X] random number generator should be optimized
 - [ ] code programing optimization
 - [X] make sure that each dummy station is used at most once
 - [X] pay attention to memory manage
 - [ ] check that each dummy station is used at most once
 - [X] should s_cplex.idle be updated?
 Necessary!
 See in Function "SolveSubinstance"

+**Algorithm Reimplementation Version Descrption**

+v0.0.1: the ‘time’ columns show the average computation times of both Adapt-CMSA variants to generate the best solutions in each run (time to obtain solution).

+v0.0.4: final version (time to finish algorithm).